shanukat/Kafka_Producer_api/README.md

 2) Need to import Confluent.kafka(2.1.1) library using Nuget Package manager or below command line which helps to make C# code understand how to produce and consume messages.
 PM> Install-Package Confluent.Kafka
 3)Implemented Log4net for write log messages- install Microsoft.Extensions.Logging.Log4net.AspNetCore(6.1.0)
+4)Implemented a dot netcore 6.0 webapi app for consume the  transaction messages from partisions of Kafka Topic.
+5)Secured the API using JWT token and API sent a JWT token(Bearer Token) containning the user's unique identity key.

+Run & Test:
+.
+Run the both producer and consumer API from VS 2022 and Use postman to trigger "POST" calls to issue new transaction requests.
+.
+Once send the messages to kafka topic thru producer API then immediatly consume the messages from consumer API. attached here.

+Deployment

+1) Enable Docker, Docker OS Support Etc,
+2) Enable kubernets
+3) Created Docker compose file and When running, The images built and containers created as per the docker-compose file
+4) To see the docker desktop context is already added as per below command. kubectl config get-contexts
+5)To see docker images run below command docker images
+6)